 The same awed tones usually go with talk of the Winter Garden Theatre as well as the Palace.
 “The Winter Garden has its charm and mystic,” says Gostanian, “but the Palace was more impressive.
 Bert Williams broke the colour barrier, at the top of vaudeville, by headlining the Palace.
 I don’t think headlining the Winter Garden would have broken the colour barrier or not as easily.”

 “Benny and Woods got a lukewar review for the Palace show,” says Laura Leibowitz.
 Benny went back to Waukegan.
 After his mother died, in 1917, and Woods had moved on, Benny joined the US Navy at Great Lakes (above).
 He applied for the theatrical company, where he teamed with Elzear “Zez” Confrey.
 They did a standard vaudeville act, flashy musicianship, rolling eyes and related pantomime.

 Dave Wolff, producer of “Great Lakes Review,” for the Navy, asked Jack to audition to speak two lines.
 “I knew nothing about comedy,” Jack said, “but Wolff liked my reading.
 I won the role of ‘Izzy There,’ the Admiral’s Disorderly.”

 Reading two lines launches a major career.
-“It’s his first comedy appearance,” says Laura Leff.
+“It’s his first comedy appearance,” says Laura Leibowitz.
 “Intuitively, he knew what to do.
 The revue and Jack get good reviews; he’s a natural.”

 How does comedy slip into his act?
-“To this point,” says Leff, “the act was musical.
+“To this point,” says Leibowitz, “the act was musical.
 Jack rolled his eyes or made faces at flashy antics.
 Otherwise, he did all musical acts.”